DhruvMenon2003/catechol-sensing/README.md

 ## Project Overview

 This is an **Industrial Treated Wastewater Quality Monitoring System** for catechol detection using electrochemical sensors.
-The system is designed to run on a **Raspberry Pi 3B+** microprocessor and uses **LMP91000 Current Sensor** transimpedance amplifiers (TIA) with cyclic voltammetry and chronoamperometry methods and **integrated piecewise linear calibration function** for accurate detection.
+The system is designed to run on a **Raspberry Pi 3B+** microprocessor and uses **LMP91000 Current Sensor** transimpedance amplifiers (TIA) with cyclic voltammetry and chronoamperometry methods and **integrated piecewise linear calibration function(optional)** for accurate detection.

 ---